Mudassir1234/demv/README.md

 - `stop` : int

-  Maximum number of balance iterations
+  Maximum number of balance iterations, after which the algorithm stops

 - `iter` : int

-  Maximum number of iterations
+  Maximum number of iterations computed by the algorithm to balance the groups

 ### Methods